Domestic violence

 LGBT IDVA

-We provide a safe and supportive environment where you can discuss the issues you have been experiencing.
-We don’t apply pressure, or tell people which decisions to make.
-We try to empower people to make informed decisions about their situation.
+We provide a safe and supportive environment where you can discuss the issues you are experiencing.
+We don’t apply pressure, or tell you which decisions to make.
+We try to empower you to make informed decisions about your situation.
 We also provide crisis intervention, advocacy, safety planning, emotional and practical support.

 No one should live in fear of the person they love.
-If you recognise yourself, or someone you know as experiencing abuse, please get in touch with us by completing the form on the Contact page on our website, or by calling us on 0121 643 0821, or emailing idva@blgbt.org
+If you recognise yourself, or someone you know, as experiencing abuse, please get in touch with us by completing the form on the Contact page on our website, or by calling us on 0121 643 0821, or emailing idva@blgbt.org

-Support is also available through the 24hr National DV helpline on 0808 2000 247.
+For support, you can also call LGBT Switchboard on 0300 330 0630 or the 24/7 National DV helpline on 0808 2000 247.

-In an emergency, please call 999.
+In an emergency, please call 999 and ask for the police.

 How Do I Know If I’m In An Abusive Relationship?